MarketingFebruary 23, 2026

 In truth there are many variables that can impact the effectiveness of any given strategy, so you need to measure everything you do and adapt accordingly.
 Here are some simple ways of doing that.

 • Get familiar with website analytics tools.
-Whether you're using Google Analytics or one of the more privacy-focused solutions like Fathom, get into the habit of tracking your efforts and learning from them.
+Whether you’re using Google Analytics 4 or one of the more privacy-focused solutions like Fathom, get into the habit of tracking your efforts and learning from them.
 This is especially true with content marketing: if you find out that one type of content or topic gets a particularly big hit rate, try more articles on that same subject.
 Similarly, if a topic is a dud, stop wasting time writing further similar articles.
 Measure where your traffic is coming from.
-Is reddit a good referrer for you?
+Is Reddit a good referrer for you?
 See if you can spend more time on contributing to the platform by engaging in discussions and posting more content.
-Do you have a lot of visitors from Quora?
-Answer more questions.
-It's all common sense really.
+Do you have a lot of visitors from Hacker News?
+Get more involved in those communities.
+It’s all common sense really.

 • Try different messaging on social media.
 Social is actually helpful in learning to understand the type of content that people want to engage with, so first of all spend some time following competitors and influencers in your industry and analyzing the type of content they post.
 Then try different approaches on your own audience and measure the response.
 Double down on what works, drop what doesn’t work.
 Just remember that your audience size will need to be something reasonably significant before this is useful, but the same principle applies to the earlier stages of engaging with influencers in comment threads and so on.
 If you’re posting visual content on platforms like Instagram, try different styles of design and messaging.
 Use Canva to experiment with different aesthetic styles, and try little tweaks to the copy like adding emojis.